$\ell$-Boson stars in anti-de Sitter spacetime: Solutions and properties

 \section{Solutions and properties}

-The solutions are obtained by integrating numerically Eqns.~\eqref{KG} after substituting Eqn.\eqref{defu} and imposing boundary conditions as in Eqns.~\eqref{eq:BC}, \eqref{alphainf}, and~\eqref{eq:BCinf}.
-Or, when using the compact formulation, the solutions are obtained by integrating~\eqref{KGc} after substituting~\eqref{vdef} and imposing boundary conditions a in Eqns.~\eqref{BCx1} and~\eqref{BCx2}.
+The solutions are obtained by numerically integrating Eqns.~\eqref{KG} after substituting Eqn.\eqref{defu} and imposing boundary conditions as in Eqns.~\eqref{eq:BC}, \eqref{alphainf}, and~\eqref{eq:BCinf}.
+Or, when using the compact formulation, the solutions are obtained by integrating~\eqref{KGc} after substituting~\eqref{vdef} and imposing boundary conditions in Eqns.~\eqref{BCx1} and~\eqref{BCx2}.
 To do that, we use a shooting algorithm based on the one described in~\cite{Press1992Numerical}, but replacing the solver for the adaptive step one presented in~\cite{Radhakrishnan1993}, which provides high accuracy at low computational cost.
 The numerical code with this implementation was first presented and tested in~\cite{Megevand:2007uy}.
+The code is run using double precision and a tolerance set to $10^{-14}$, which ensures integration with many significant figures of accuracy.
+The boundary conditions are exact, except for the right-hand one in the non-compact formulation.
+The effects of that boundary condition are controlled by setting it at progressively larger radii until no significant changes are seen in the solutions.
+All quantities are hence presented with very high accuracy, except for the compactness, as explained next.
+The step adaptive code usually utilizes a very large number of grid points, which would make it difficult to store the hundreds of solutions obtained.
+For that reason, only a smaller grid, of 20,000 equidistant points, is kept.
+The compactness is evaluated in terms of $r_m$ in Eqn.~{\eqref{eq:Cm}}, using the values in the smaller grid, resulting in some cases in errors of up to 4\%.
 In this section, we set $G=1$.

-We will concentrate mainly in ``ground state'' solutions, that is, those with no nodes for $r>0$, and labeled with $n=0$. ``Excited state'' modes, for which $n>0$ counts the number of nodes, were shown to be unstable for other types of boson stars~\cite{Balakrishna:1997ej}, although some combinations of ground and exited states can again be stable~\cite{Bernal:2009zy}.
-In our case, a stability analysis is left for future work, so we cannot yet assert whether exited modes are unstable.
+We will concentrate mainly on ``ground state'' solutions, that is, those with no nodes for $r>0$, and labeled with $n=0$. ``Excited state'' modes, for which $n>0$ counts the number of nodes, were shown to be unstable for other types of boson stars~\cite{Balakrishna:1997ej}, although some combinations of ground and excited states can again be stable~\cite{Bernal:2009zy}.
+In our case, a stability analysis is left for future work, so we cannot yet assert whether excited modes are unstable.
 Regardless, for simplicity, we will concentrate here mainly on studying the ground state solutions.

 Exploiting the rescaling properties of the equations, we obtain and show the solutions in an $L$-independent form.
 We study the cases with $n=0$, $\mu=0$ and $L\mu=1$, $\ell=0$ to $\ell=15$, and, for each of those, multiple values of $u_0$ such that all the first region and part of the second region are covered.
 Additionally, we found a few solutions with $n>0$, which are not shown in the figures presented here.